Many women want a semi-open relationship with the adoptive family and their baby. For these women, semi-open adoption may be the best choice.

 It’s your baby, it’s your adoption choice

 It’s your decision to have an open, semi-open, or closed adoption.
 Make sure you are choosing adoptive parents who want the same type of adoption as you.
-Remember that a semi-open adoption can become closed.
+Remember that this type of adoption can become closed.
 I recommend choosing the option that gives you what you want but still gives you options.
 Open adoption is the most flexible, semi-open a little less flexible, and closed adoption most inflexible.

 If you still aren’t sure which option is right for you, explore my site for more information.
 You can also call, text or email and we can explore it together!